 SECTION 1.
 Internet Use and Safety.

 The School recognizes that computers and the Internet have educational purpose when used properly.
 The School will take all measures necessary to provide individual users, both students and administrators, with the understanding and skills necessary to use the Internet appropriately in ways that meet educational needs and personal safety.
 However, there is always the risk that some students might encounter information on the Internet that could be of potential harm or inappropriate to the student.
 While the School will inform students on the appropriate use of email and Internet safety and will take all necessary measures to ensure students use computers and the Internet consistent with the terms of this policy, due to the uncontrollable nature inherent to the Internet, the School cannot guarantee the Internet and computer environment for its students.
 The School does comply with the Children’s Internet Protection Act (CIPA) and uses available filtering software.
-Required (See Section 182.827 RSMO, if no filtering software is used the board must adopt additional policies).
+If filtering software is used at any point by the board, additional policies must be established in compliance with Section 182.827 RSMO.

 SECTION 1.1.
 The use of Internet is a privilege, not a right, and inappropriate use will result in a cancellation of those privileges.
 The system administrators and teachers will deem what is inappropriate use and their decision is final.
 The school may deny, revoke, or suspend specific user access.